Gregory Collins

 31 Hillhouse Avenue

-Greg received his M.A. and Ph.D. in Politics from The Catholic University of America in 2017 and his B.A. in political science from UMass Amherst in 2009.
-He lives with his wife and daughters in West Hartford, CT.
-Greg enjoys rooting for Boston sports teams and playing Scrabble, chess, and basketball in his spare time
+Greg received his M.A. and Ph.D. in Politics from The Catholic University of America in 2017 and his B.A. in Political Science from UMass Amherst in 2009.
+He is married to his college sweetheart and has two young daughters.
+In his free time Greg enjoys rooting for Boston professional sports teams, playing Scrabble and chess, and beating his students at pickup basketball.